-Before joining the foundation in 2014, Murray had a 24-year career at the U.S. Food and Drug Administration.
-His roles included director of the Division of Anti-Infective Drug Products; deputy center director, review management, Center for Drug Evaluation and Research; deputy commissioner for international and special programs; and the FDA commissioner’s senior advisor and representative for global issues.
+Before joining the foundation in 2014, Mac had a 24-year career at the U.S. Food and Drug Administration (FDA).
+His roles there included director of the Division of Anti-Infective Drug Products, deputy director of review management at the Center for Drug Evaluation and Research, deputy commissioner for international and special programs, and the commissioner’s senior advisor and representative for global issues.

-Murray is a medical doctor and a fellow of the American Academy of Pediatrics.
-He had fellowships in pediatrics and pediatric infectious diseases at the Mayo Clinic and was a Fulbright scholar in the United Kingdom, where he received an M.S. in medical parasitology and a diploma in tropical medicine and hygiene from the London School of Hygiene and Tropical Medicine.
-He worked at a refugee clinic in Bangladesh and was chief of pediatric infectious diseases at East Tennessee Children’s Hospital.
+Mac is a medical doctor and a fellow of the American Academy of Pediatrics.
+He completed fellowships in pediatrics and pediatric infectious diseases at the Mayo Clinic and studied as a Fulbright scholar in the UK, where he received an M.Sc. in medical parasitology and a professional diploma in tropical medicine and hygiene from the London School of Hygiene & Tropical Medicine.
+He worked at a refugee clinic in Bangladesh and served as chief of pediatric infectious diseases at East Tennessee Children’s Hospital.

 More about the foundation